 Developing practical skills in measurement is emphasized so that by the end of Middle School each boy should be able to demonstrate competence in the use of the following instruments: compound microscope, triple-beam balance, computerized motion detector, graduated cylinder, metric rule, thermometer, and the standard metric units of measurement.

-Middle School Math-Science Research Projects are exciting opportunities for every boy to design and execute an interdisciplinary experiment over a period of about six weeks.
+Middle School Math-Science Research Projects are exciting opportunities for every boy to design and execute an interdisciplinary experiment in six weeks.
 At each step of the process, the boys discuss their progress with their science and math teachers.
-Through this process, boys develop a paper, construct a display, and present their investigations to parents, teachers and other students in an engaging evening event.
+Through this process, boys develop a paper, construct a display, and present their investigations to parents, teachers and other students.

 In Grade Six, the unifying theme is water.
 The students begin the year by studying water’s properties, the distribution of water on Earth, ways to protect this valuable resource, and how organisms are adapted to this habitat.
 Water is then studied in the context of an introduction to principles of chemistry.
 Next is an in depth study of weather and climate.
-Students will learn how weather is monitored.
-The 6th graders will build their own barometers and use infrared thermometers on a temperature study around The Browning School.
+Students will learn how weather is monitored and will build their own barometers and use infrared thermometers on a temperature study around the school.
 Cloud identification is next on the list.
-Students will learn how to identify the major types of cloud types and the type of weather associated with them.
-Types of air masses and weather fronts will be discussed so that the students can better comprehend how weather systems move and interact.
-The 6th graders will learn how to read and interpret weather maps so that they can better comprehend the forecast whenever they are listening to a weather report on the television or radio or examining a map in the local newspaper.
-Finally, we will take a look at the types of major weather events that can occur in the United States.
-Using a computer software program, students will have an opportunity to make different sized thunderstorms and form different types of precipitation such as rain, snow, and sleet.
-Finally, safety rules for all types of major weather events will be covered so that students feel empowered to know what to do if a storm is imminent in their area.
+Students will learn how to identify the major cloud types and the weather associated with them.
+Air masses and weather fronts will be discussed so that the students can better comprehend how weather systems move and interact.
+The sixth graders will learn how to read and interpret weather maps so that they can better comprehend the forecast whenever they are listening to a weather report on the television or radio or examining a map in the local newspaper.
+Using a computer software program, students will have an opportunity to make thunderstorms--rain, snow, and sleet.
+Safety rules for all types of major weather events will be covered so that students feel empowered to know what to do if a storm is imminent in their area.